Zokrates/ZoKrates/zokrates_book/src/gettingstarted.md

 ### From source

+First, install the Rust Programming Language for your computer using the Rust preferred installation method or an existing package manager on your machine.

+Next you will need to somehow set up Rust Nightly.

-You can build ZoKrates from [source](https://github.com/ZoKrates/ZoKrates/) with the following commands:
+Then you can build ZoKrates from [source](https://github.com/ZoKrates/ZoKrates/) with the following commands:

 ```bash
 git clone https://github.com/ZoKrates/ZoKrates